PiyushMittl/Others/azure-agrisense-blog/README.md

   - Ingest data from IoT Hub.
   - Define a query to calculate:
     - The percentage of devices reporting low moisture levels.
-  - Example Stream Analytics Query:
+  - Example Stream Analytics Query (running every 1hr to check data and trigger Azure Function) :
     ```sql
-    WITH FilteredDevices AS (
     SELECT
-        DeviceId,
-        MoistureLevel
-      FROM
-        IoTHubInput
-      WHERE
-        MoistureLevel < @Threshold
-    )
-    SELECT
+        COUNT(*) AS TotalDevices,
-      COUNT(*) * 100.0 / (SELECT COUNT(*) FROM IoTHubInput) AS LowMoisturePercentage
+        COUNT(CASE WHEN MoistureLevel < @Threshold THEN 1 END) * 100.0 / COUNT(*) AS LowMoisturePercentage
     INTO
-      OutputStream
+        Output
     FROM
-      FilteredDevices
+        IoTHubInput TIMESTAMP BY EventEnqueuedUtcTime
+    GROUP BY
+        TUMBLINGWINDOW(hour, 1)
     ```
   - Send the result to an Azure Fucntion for further processing.
 ---